So then, how do we treat PID?

-We also add doxycyline, twice a day for 14 days
+We also add doxycycline twice a day for 14 days

 We also add metronidazole.

-which may be involved in this infection, as I mentioned.
+which may be involves in this infection as I've mentioned.

-Now for inpatients, we're going to be using essentially IV cefoxitin
+Now for inpatients, we're going to be using essentially IV cefotetan every 12 hours

-which will cover the aerobic Gram-negative rods and the anaerobes,
+Or clindamycin plus gentamicin which will cover the aerobic gram negative rods and the anaerobes.

-So we would expect patients to improve within 3 days.
+So we would expect patients to improve within three days.

 If there's no improvement after our outpatient intramuscular or oral therapy,